migtools/crane-runner/README.md

 ## Getting Started

-With Tekton installed and the crane-runner manifests applied, check out [our Examples](./examples) to start working through your first migration with crane-runner.
+Check out [our Examples](./examples) to start working through your first migration with Crane.